MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/date-picker.md

   - when:  |
       swipe to focus on the date dialog button
   - then:  |
-      doubletap with the button in focus
+      double tap with the button in focus
     result: |
       the date picker dialog appears
   - then:  |